aic-sri-international/praise-wm/README.md

     Pattern: "npm_<command>": Executes an NPM command.
     Pattern: "yarn_<command>": Executes an Yarn command.

+#### Build Warnings

+##### Yarn

+The application uses Bootstrap-vue which uses CSS from bootstrap, however, it does not use jquery and it does not use popper.js via bootstrap.

+    warning " > bootstrap@4.3.1" has unmet peer dependency "jquery@1.9.1 - 3".
+    warning " > bootstrap@4.3.1" has unmet peer dependency "popper.js@^1.14.7".

+The build uses the vetted versions of the following dependencies as published by vue-cli so that Vue and its dependencies will function correctly.
+The warnings should be eliminate after upgrading with a subsequent release of vue-cli.

+    warning "@vue/cli-plugin-unit-jest > vue-jest@3.0.4" has unmet peer dependency "babel-core@^6.25.0 || ^7.0.0-0".
+    warning "@vue/eslint-config-airbnb > eslint-import-resolver-webpack@0.10.1" has unmet peer dependency "webpack@>=1.11.0".
+    warning " > sass-loader@7.1.0" has unmet peer dependency "webpack@^3.0.0 || ^4.0.0".
+    warning " > ts-jest@23.10.5" has unmet peer dependency "jest@>=22 <24".

+Warnings about the size of various assets will be displayed during a build deployment.

+##### jOOQ Schema Build

+JOOQ's schema generator has a dependency on jaxb.
+The following problem should be resolved once a production version of jaxb-impl-2.4 is released, and JOOQ has upgraded their generator to use the new release.

+    WARNING: Illegal reflective access by com.sun.xml.bind.v2.runtime.reflect.opt.Injector  on jaxb-impl-2.3.0.1.jar

+##### Gradle

+The yarn task from com.moowork.gradle:gradle-node-plugin is removed and replaced with a custom yarn task.
+Gradle has deprecated the task removal feature, which causes the following warning.
+A different approach will need to be implemented before upgrading to Gradle 6.

+    Deprecated Gradle features were used in this build, making it incompatible with Gradle 6.0.

 ## Version Updates

  Update the appropriate property in [gradle.properties][] and run its associated task: